 Preconception Counseling helps assess your physical, psychological and spiritual health.
 We will explore thoughts, beliefs, behaviors and family patterns while identifying your strengths, resources and challenge areas.
 Couple's counseling is helpful to understand each other's worlds, expectations and worries, as well as coping strategies.
 So you both will be ready to adjust and to support each other through the pregnancy and after your baby is born.

-Support for postpartum women and their partners
+Support for postpartum

 While having a baby is supposed to be one of the happiest moment in your life, there are many expecting or new mothers (and fathers) who struggle….. they often doubt themselves, feel guilty of “not being happy” or are just confused about what is happening to them.